 The HTTP Advanced sensor also monitors the availability of a website, along with other parameters such as bytes received, download bandwidth (speed), and time to first byte, which shows you how fast your web server responds.
 This sensor lets you use a (custom) user agent when connecting to the target URL and lets you send custom HTTP headers to the target URL.

-The Cloud HTTP sensor and the Cloud HTTP v2 sensor monitor a web server from various locations across the globe.
+The Cloud HTTP v2 sensor monitors a web server from various locations across the globe.
 For example, the URL of a website to measure the loading time of a page’s source code or the URL of a page asset to measure its availability and loading time.
-The sensors also show the global average response time.
+The sensor also shows the global average response time.

 The Common SaaS monitors the availability of your cloud services and is an important pillar for unified monitoring.